micl2e2/tg-focus/README.md

 tg-focus is a **T**ele**g**ram message filter that helps you **focus**.
 It supports several forms of messages, including

-1. Text messages
+1. Text messages(raw/reply/forward messages)
 2. Media captions
 3. Emoji messages
 4. Channel updates

-By customizing *Focus Filters*, tg-focus can forward any specific message from any chat to a dedicated chat *TG-FOCUS*, that way users have full control of the messages they see.
+By customizing *Focus Filters*, tg-focus can forward any specific message from any chat to a dedicated chat named *TG-FOCUS*, that way users have full control of the messages they see.

 Telegram is famous for its openness.
 While users are free to make a speech in any public chat, they should be equally free to choose what they see.
-Telegram's official client apps already have excellent support for the former feature, tg-focus and other counterparts are trying to fill the blank in the latter one.
+Telegram's official client apps already have excellent support for the former need, tg-focus and other counterparts are trying to fill the blank in the latter one.

 Notable features: